height_map_data#

 The basic idea is to only calculate the height profiles between each of the pixels on the map edges (super-sampled with a factor of ~3) and the map center.
 The

-, and the index of the distance element in that path is kept indist_end_idx_map
+path_idx_map, and the index of the distance element in that path is kept indist_end_idx_map.
+For debugging reasons, the angular distance of the “best” path is provided inpix_dist_map, but this is not used inatten_map_fast.- Parameters:

 - lon_t, lat_t